17 Effective Home Remedies For Goiter

 There are certain foods that you can include in your diet to speed up recovery from goiter.
 These food items provide nutrition and replenish the iodine and selenium levels in the body causing a healthy amount of thyroid hormone to be produced.
 They also contain anti-inflammatory compounds and antioxidants which reduce the swelling and other symptoms.
 Here is the recommended diet for goiter.

 • Iodine-Rich Diet – If your goiter is caused due to iodine deficiency, you need to replenish your body with an iodine-rich diet.
-Try using iodized salt or consume more seafood, cod fish, tuna, eggs, natural yogurt, milk, navy beans, baked potato with skin, and cranberries.
+Iodine benefits include supporting thyroid function and preventing goiter, so try using iodized salt or consuming more seafood, cod fish, tuna, eggs, natural yogurt, milk, navy beans, baked potato with skin, and cranberries.
 Adults should consume about 150 micrograms of iodine every day to keep goiter away.

 • Lettuce – Do not confuse this green leafy vegetable with cabbage, which is a cruciferous vegetable (and is not recommended for goiter patients).
 Lettuce is rich in iodine and is apt for consumption by goiter patients.